Viridans streptococci: Pathology

 The organisms are most abundant in the mouth, and one member of the group, S. mutans, is the cause of dental caries in most cases and populations.
 S. sanguinis is also another potential cause.
 Others may be involved in other mouth or gingival infections as pericoronitis.
 If they are introduced into the bloodstream, they have the potential of causing endocarditis, in particular in individuals with damaged heart valves.
 They are the most common causes of subacute bacterial endocarditis.
 Viridans streptococci are identified in cases of neonatal infections.

 Viridans streptococci have the unique ability to synthesize dextrans from glucose, which allows them to adhere to fibrin-platelet aggregates at damaged heart valves.
 This mechanism underlies their ability to cause subacute valvular heart disease following their introduction into the bloodstream (e.g., following dental extraction).

 Identification

 The "viridans" group is somewhat of a wastebasket or "grab bag" in streptococci classification.
-For a review on its identification and taxonomy, refer to Doern and Burnham (2010).
+It includes at least the following species groups (some of which include non-commensal members):